rodrigue89/Swizzle/Tutorials/Debugging.md

 2. Look at the console.

-Configure the interpreter for stack trace or add thatto the  `var options: CodeFile.Options` property of the code fiel you are using.
+Configure the interpreter for stack trace or add that to the  `var options: CodeFile.Options` property of the code file you are using.

 This is the output of the "eat" program with the stack trace flag provided: